pi-web-agent

 Right now it gives you:

-- compact-by-default transcript output with user-facing presentation settings
+web_explore - compact-by-default transcript output

 Start here